hmrc/play-fsm/README.md

 ## Benefits
 - proper concern separation:
-    - *model* defines core business transaction logic decoupled from the application implementation intricacies,
+    - *model* defines core and *pure* business logic decoupled from the application implementation details,
-    - *controller* is responsible for wiring user interactions (HTTP requests and responses, HTML forms and pages) into the model,
+    - *controller* is responsible for wiring user interactions (HTTP requests and responses, HTML forms and pages) into the model transitions,
-    - *service* acts as glue between controller and model, providing persistence and session management.
+    - *service* acts as glue between controller and model, taking care of state persistence and breadcrumbs management.
 - lightweight, complete and fast testing of a core journey model without spanning a Play application or an HTTP server.

 ## How-tos